 It is the policy of the County to plan and conduct public meetings, also known as Citizen Participation (CP) meetings, related to the Consolidated Plan and Annual Action Plans in unincorporated communities and Participating Cities.
-Prior to the Public Meetings in September/October, as described in Section B above Countywide notices will be published.
-The notice will include the purpose, date, time, and location of the meetings:
+Prior to the Public Hearing for the Funding Allocation Policy and Process (FAPP) meeting around September/October, as described in Section B above, Countywide notices will be published, distributed, advertised with the purpose, date, time, and location of the meetings.

 These meetings shall be held at times and locations convenient to potential and actual program beneficiaries.
 In most cases, these CP meetings are conducted as part of a regularly scheduled meeting of another community-based entity.
 It has been the County's experience that the use of an existing community-based forum for the Citizen Participation Meetings ensures acceptable turn-out of residents, service providers, government officials, and other stakeholders.
 Citizens are invited to attend the meetings to learn about the programs and services available to them, express their views on their community's housing and community development needs, prioritize community needs, and comment on prior program performance.
-Attendees are also given the opportunity to complete the Needs Assessment Surveys during the meetings or return them later.
-Prior to the Public Meetings, County-wide notices are published in three different newspapers of general circulation - one in English, one in Spanish and one in Vietnamese, each one announcing the purpose, date, time, and location of the meetings.
 All meetings will be held in locations accessible to persons with disabilities with additional accommodations available upon request.
 Language translation services shall be made available for non-English speaking residents.